rustls/rustls/ci-bench/README.md

 ...
 ```

+In the `cachegrind` subdirectory you will find output files emitted by the `cachegrind` tool, which
+are useful to report detailed instruction count differences when comparing two benchmark runs.

 ### Comparing results

-Use `cargo run --release -- compare out1.csv out2.csv`.
-It will output a report using
+Use `cargo run --release -- compare foo bar`.
+It will output a report using GitHub-flavored markdown
-GitHub-flavored markdown (used by the CI itself to give feedback about PRs).
-We currently
+(used by the CI itself to give feedback about PRs).
+We currently consider differences of 0.2% to be
-consider differences of 0.2% to be significant, but might tweak it in the future after we gain
-experience with the benchmarking setup.
+significant, but might tweak it in the future after we gain experience with the benchmarking setup.

 ### Supported scenarios